axiomhq/quantiles/README.md

 ## TODO
-* [ ] Implement an online estimator without the need of finalizing the stream.
+* [ ] Implement an online estimator without the need of finalizing the stream
-* [ ] Add proper documentation.
+* [ ] Add proper documentation
 * [ ] Benchmark
 * [ ] Add serialization